CDRT/docs/su/su_dg.md

 _Figure 3-19.
 Thin Installer reboot message._
 </div>

-?>Notes: <br/>1.
+?>1.
 BIOS installations require user's attention to ensure the update is not interrupted.
 They cannot be deployed in an unattended mode. <br/>2.
 Thin Installer installs the updates that force a reboot or shut down after all other updates to reduce the number of reboots.

 **Windows 7 and Later OS Considerations**